de-lachende-cavalier/sorvis/README.md

 - *classifying_NCAs_mnist.ipynb:* same as above, but for the MNIST dataset
 - *notes.md:* contains some miscellaneous interesting notes derived from the articles on Distill

-- *mini_experiments:* a mostly inactive directory, meant for some small experiments somewhat related to the main content
+- *mini_experiments/:* a mostly inactive directory, meant for some small experiments somewhat related to the main content
+- *utils/:* contains python utilites, mostly for downlading the Quick!
+Draw dataset

 ## Running the code